 Breast augmentation, also known as breast enlargement, is a procedure to surgically enhance the size of a woman’s breasts by inserting saline or silicone implants behind the breasts.
-This procedure is one of the most commonly performed in Tucson, Arizona and in the field of plastic surgery.
+Breast Augmentation in Tucson is one of the most frequently performed procedures and in the field of plastic surgery in general.
 Dr. Hess and Dr. Sandeen spend a significant amount of time performing breast procedures, and have a deep knowledge of the anatomy as well as the latest technologies and options available.
 This experience and knowledge delivers beautiful, natural looking results.

 Breast Augmentation Before and After

 If you are dissatisfied with your breast size, breast augmentation surgery (either breast enhancement or breast enlargement) is a choice to consider.
 Breast augmentation can:

 - Increase fullness and projection of your breasts

 Also known as augmentation mammaplasty, the procedure involves using implants to fulfill your desire for fuller breasts or to restore breast volume lost after weight reduction or pregnancy.

 Implants also may be used to reconstruct a breast after mastectomy or injury.